 The annual leave entitlement will be 52 days for operational Chief Superintendents.
-For officers attached to Garda Headquarters and the Garda Training College, Templemore, annual leave entitlement will be 42 days inclusive of bank holidays and Good Friday.
+For officers attached to Garda Headquarters and the Garda Training College, Templemore, annual leave entitlement will be 42 days.
+Annual leave entitlements for all officer ranks, as set out above, are inclusive of Public Holidays and Good Friday.